LxMLS/lxmls-toolkit/README.md

 * Use the [student branch](https://github.com/LxMLS/lxmls-toolkit/tree/student) **not** this one!

-* You do not need to run setup.py or pip install, read instructions in the Day 0 chapter of the [LxMLS guide](https://github.com/LxMLS/lxmls_guide).

 ## Install with Anaconda

 The simplest method is to use `Anaconda`to handle your packages as described on